 Debian Mirrors Hierarchy

-After finding AlmaLinux sync capacity is around 140Gbps at Tier 0 (or Tier 1, however you look at it), I wanted to find source and hierarchy in Debian mirroring systems.
+After finding AlmaLinux mirror sync capacity at Tier 0 (or Tier 1, however you look at it) is around 140 Gbps, I wanted to find source and hierarchy in Debian mirroring systems.

-There are two types of mirrors in Debian - Debian package mirrors (for package installs and updates) and Debian CD mirrors (for ISO and others medias).
+There are two main types of mirrors in Debian - Debian package mirrors (for package installs and updates) and Debian CD mirrors (for ISO and others medias).
 Let’s talk about package mirrors (and it’s hierarchy) first.

 Package mirror hierarchy

-Trace file was a good starting point for checking upstream for a mirror in Debian.
+Trace file was a good starting point for checking upstream for a package mirror in Debian.
 It resides at <URL>/debian/project/trace/_traces and shows flow of data.
 Sample trace file from jing.rocks’s mirror.
-From there I was sure, canonical source was ftp-master.debian.org.
-Checking via https://db.debian.org/machines.cgi, showed it’s fasolo.debian.org hosted at Brown University, US.
-This serves as “Master Archive Server”, making it a Tier 0 mirror. debian.org Developers Machines entry mentions it has 1Gbps shared LAN connectivity (dated information?) but it only has to push to 3 other machines/sites.
+It showed, canonical source for packages is ftp-master.debian.org.
+Checking via https://db.debian.org/machines.cgi, showed it’s fasolo.d.o hosted at Brown University, US.
+This serves as “Master Archive Server”, making it a Tier 0 mirror.
+It’s entry mentions that it has 1 Gbps shared LAN connectivity (dated information?) but it only has to push to 3 other machines/sites.

 Side note - .d.o is .debian.org